Request Book Pay Pay Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 New Patients are Welcome!

 Dental emergencies deserve the same level of attention as any other emergency.
-After all, your tooth will not get better on its own if it is severely damaged by decay or injury.
-Dr. Brice and his team do everything they can to get you seen the same day.
-He’ll take the steps to confirm exactly what your dental issue is and make sure you leave the office pain-free, even if you may not get treatment that same day.
+After all, your tooth won’t get better on its own when it’s damaged by decay or injury.
+So, please call Dr. Brice and our team – we’ll do everything possible to see you for same-day care!
+Our office will take the steps needed to determine your oral issue and help you leave us pain-free.
 If you’re suffering from a dental emergency, don’t put off care any longer; schedule an appointment with Brice Dental today!

 Why Choose Brice Dental for Emergency Dentistry?